 I never stop being aware of is how unsafe it is to be vulnerable in this society.
 The below book takes a magnifying glass to what is happening all over society, under our noses in the name of psychiatry.
+Coercive treatment in psychiatry is standard care.
 Anyone who doesn’t fit into the mainstream is vulnerable.
 Rob Wipond has written a book that takes a detailed look.

 Read: Your Consent Is Not Required: The Rise in Psychiatric Detentions, Forced Treatment, and Abusive Guardianships